Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Geo.md

 </iq>
 ```

+**Note**: Regular expressions are treated as single-line, culture-invariant and case-insensitive.

 A search response contains a `references` element, that contains a list of `ref` element
 (possibly empty), each one containing a reference to a geo-spatial object matching the
 search criteria.
 The `references` element also contains a `maxCount` attribute, indicating